pySODM¶

 All the simulation projects I’ve undertaken over the past six years required me to do most of the following,

-Its states may be represented by n-dimensional numpy arrays, labeled using coordinates
+The model’s states may be represented by n-dimensional arrays, labeled using coordinates.

-Its parameters may have to be sampled from distributions
+The model’s parameters may have to be sampled from distributions.

-It may have to be calibrate to a dataset(s) by defining and optimising a cost function
+The model’s parameters may have to be calibrated to a dataset(s) by defining and optimising a cost function

-all these features required me to wrap code around an ODE solver, typically scipy.solve_ivp
+all these features required me to wrap bookkeeping code around an ODE solver, typically scipy.solve_ivp

 , and I got tired of recycling the same code over and over again, so I packaged it into pySODM.

-Does other simulation software exist in Python?
-Sure, but most of them hold your hand by having you define symbolic transitions, which places a limit on the attainable complexity of a model, making it unfit for academic research.
-I wanted a piece a software that nicely does all the nasty bookkeeping like keeping track of state sizes, time dependencies on parameters, aligning simulations with datasets etc. and does so in a generically applicable way.
+Other simulation software exists in Python, but I found most will hold your hand by having you define symbolic transitions, which places a limit on the attainable complexity of a model, making it unfit for academic research.
+I wanted a piece a software that nicely does all the nasty bookkeeping like keeping track of state sizes, time dependencies on parameters, aligning simulations with datasets etc. and does so in the most generically applicable way possible.

 Software structure¶